Dogwood Health Trust

 Executive Leadership

-Dr. Susan Mims, Chief Executive Officer - Dr. Mims is a public health physician who emphasizes that "Listening with deep curiosity is the foundation in Dogwood's approach."
+Dr. Susan Mims, Chief Executive Officer - Dr. Mims is a public health physician who emphasises that "Listening with deep curiosity is the foundation in Dogwood's approach."
 She was elected to the Board of Directors of Grantmakers In Health in December 2024.

 Janice Brumit, Founding Chair - Western North Carolina native who served as the founding chair of Dogwood's Board of Directors.